oldtimers-eos/Oldtimers-Offer-platform-on-React/README.md

 -   **3.b.
 An advantage in Vehicle Reviews(v2):** The review point to a vehicle can give only users who rent that vehicle and the smart contract is secured so that users can make it only one time.
 In that way, we prevent some kind of manipulation.
 We have finally trusted review points on market (Innovative Solution!).

--   **4. Service fee(v1):** We already mentioned that listing is free, but we put on our Dapp (smart contract) fee for renting and selling and in that way we create a profitable blockchain solution.
+-   **4. Service fee(v1):** We already mentioned that listing is free, but we put on our dApp (smart contract) fee for renting and selling and in that way we create a profitable blockchain solution.
 The creator of the SC can change the fee for renting or selling.
 Also, with "accumulatedProfit" we can follow how much money make our application (smart contract).

 -   **5. Renting a vehicle (Innovative Solution!)(v1):** During the creation of renting function in our smart contract we tried to make high light of the blockchain function.
 We certainly think that we succeeded in that.
 Why?
 Let's explain in the next step.